Skip to content

 Ubuntu / Debian

-The current recomended deployment for Mainnet-Beta is:
+The current recommended deployment for Mainnet-Beta is:

 curl -1sLf https://dl.cloudsmith.io/public/malbeclabs/doublezero/setup.deb.sh | sudo -E bash